chombo-discharge/chombo-discharge/doc/sphinx/source/MinimalPlasmaModel.rst

 		  }
 		};

 By default, there are no input parameters available for the :ref:`Chap:photon` class, but the user will often want to include these, for example by modifying the absorption coefficient.
 Note that you are allowed to use a spatially varying absorption coefficient.
-Please see :ref:`Chap:MiniApplications` for how to pass input parameters into your classes.

 For most users, this will mostly include implementing a new geometry or a new plasma-kinetic scheme.
 It is possible to generate entirely new physics interfaces, too.